Spagettileg/now-tour/README.md

 * Clear information on holiday packages, with guidance notes on local tradition, customs and required innoculations

 #### Business
+* Promotion of the latest holiday and custom experiences to generate customer demand
+* Regularly market new holiday experiences to help leverage customer interest
+* Secure access required to customer details for efficient payment and delivery of holiday experiences
+* Social media link access to further promote Now-Tour and encourage both direct and indirect holiday bookings

 #### Next Stage Generation